ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-installation.md

 </figure>

 <info-box info>
-	Up to CKEditor 5 v[TODO], only **block** images were supported.
-The support for **inline** images started in v[TODO] in all editor builds loading the `Image` plugin.
+	Up to CKEditor 5 v[27.1.0], only **block** images were supported.
+The support for **inline** images started in v[28.0.0] in all editor builds loading the `Image` plugin.

-	If your integrations depends on a ready–to–use editor build and you want to take advantage of updated CKEditor 5 but **without the support for inline images** (e.g. to maintain content compatibility), check out the {@link TODO-migration-guide official migration guide} that will help you configure the editor.
+	If your integrations depends on a ready–to–use editor build and you want to take advantage of updated CKEditor 5 but **without the support for inline images** (e.g. to maintain content compatibility), check out the {@link build/guides/migration-to-28 official migration guide} that will help you configure the editor.
 </info-box>

 ## Contribute